tylerharter/cs320/s21/p1/README.md

 * Jan 28: fix expected.html to work with both versions of beautifulsoup4
 * Feb 10: reword "not counting the time to generate the input file" to "not counting the time to generate the random text that is passed to run_wc"
+* Feb 22: clarified that "partner" should be blank for submissions

 ## Overview